fivexl/website/content/case-studies/wings-case-study/index.md

   logo: 'apple.png'
   heading: 'About Wings'
   text: |
     Wings is a fintech startup that addresses the challenges of online payments.
-They have developed a smart Expense Management service for corporate clients, enabling the issuance of virtual bank cards.
+They have developed a smart expense anagement service for corporate clients, enabling the issuance of virtual bank cards.
 Wings embarked on a journey to launch their MVP (Minimum Viable Product) to validate their unique business proposition.
 The initial infrastructure in AWS was built in-house by the Wings team.
 However, as the idea proved its viability, the need for a more robust and scalable infrastructure became evident.
 double_panel:
   layout: 'case-studies'
   heading: "CASE STUDIES"